mahdidarbaj-cmd/Arduino-fully-fonctional-radar-project/README.md

-Pin Connections (you can use whatever pin you wnat but remember to adjust the code to match the pins you choosed)
+Pin Connections (you can use whatever pin you want but remember to adjust the code to match the pins you choosed)

 |Component|	    |Arduino Pin|